-13. Plaintiff's investigation shows that the telltale signs of an illegal counterfeiting network are at work in the instant action.
-For example, the online storefront names set forth in Schedule A employ no normal business nomenclature and, instead, have the appearance of being made up.
-Thus, the Defendant Aliases are using fake online storefronts designed to appear to be selling genuine products, while selling inferior imitations of Plaintiff's products.
+12. Plaintiff's investigation shows that the telltale signs of an illegal counterfeiting network are at work in the instant action.
+For example, the online storefront names set forth in Schedule A employ no normal business nomenclature and, instead, have the appearance of being made up with no identifiable address provided.
+Thus, the Defendant Internet Stores are using fake online storefronts designed to appear to be selling genuine products, while selling inferior imitations of Plaintiff's products.
 It is also no coincidence that the counterfeit products at issue bear similarities in cost and design another sign of a counterfeiting network in action.
-The Defendants operate as a concerted network of counterfeiters operating on eCommerce sites such as Amazon, eBay, Wish and, Alibaba.
+The Defendants operate as a concerted network of counterfeiters operating on eCommerce sites such as Amazon, eBay, Wish, Dhgate, and Alibaba.
 Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's registered trademarks and copyrights, as well as to protect unknowing consumers from purchasing unauthorized products over the Internet.